-Geostrophy applies to zero order on the synoptic scale in the extratropics, consequences of which were discussed in Sect.
+Geostrophy holds to zeroth order on the synoptic scale in the extratropics; consequences of this were discussed in Sect.
 13.10.1.
-In Section 13.11 the quasi-geostrophic equation system, consisting of the trend equation Eq.
-(13.226) and $\omega-$equation Eq.
-(13.231), which can be applied to zonal channels in the extratropics whose meridional extent allows application of the $\beta $plane approximation.
-In Section 16.7.4 it was shown that the baroclinic waves found as solutions of a quasi-geostrophic linearized two-layer model are unstable.
-The process triggered by this is cyclogenesis, which will be discussed in more detail here.
+In Sect.
+13.11 the quasi-geostrophic system of equations was already derived, consisting of the tendency equation Eq.
+(13.226) and the $\omega-$equation Eq.
+(13.231), which can be applied to zonal channels in the extratropics whose meridional extent permits the use of the $\beta-$plane approximation.
+In Sect.
+16.7.4 it was shown that the baroclinic waves obtained as solutions of a quasi-geostrophic linearized two-layer model are unstable.
+The process triggered by this is cyclogenesis, which is discussed in more detail here.

 \[ \begin{align} \chi \coloneqq \frac{\partial\Phi}{\partial t}.\tag{18.1}\label{sec:tendency_def} \end{align} \]